altomator/Image_Retrieval/README.md

 #### Image genres classification
 [Inception-v3](https://www.tensorflow.org/tutorials/image_recognition) model (Google's convolutional neural network, CNN) has been retrained on a multiclass ground truth datasets (photos, drawings, maps, music scores, comics...
 12k images).
 Three Python scripts (within the Tensorflow framework) are used to train (and evaluate) a model:
-- split.py: the GT dataset is splited in a training set (e.g. 2/3) and an evaluation set (1/3)
+- split.py: the GT dataset is splited in a training set (e.g. 2/3) and an evaluation set (1/3).
+The GT dataset path and the training/evaluation ratio must be defined in the script.
-- retrain.py: the training set is used to train the last layer of the Inception-v3 model
+- retrain.py: the training set is used to train the last layer of the Inception-v3 model.
+The training dataset path and the generated model path must be defined.
-- label_image.py: the evaluation set is labeled by the model
+- label_image.py: the evaluation set is labeled by the model.
+The model path and the input images path must be defined.

 >python3 split.py
-(the GT dataset path and the training/evaluation ratio must be defined in the script)
 >python3 retrain.py
-(the training dataset path and the generated model path must be defined in the script)
 >python3 label_image.py
-(the model path and the input images path must be defined in the script)

 To classify a set of images, the following steps must be chained:

 1. Extract the image files from a documents metadata folder thanks to the IIIF protocol:
 >perl toolbox.pl -extr IN_md

-Mind to set a reduction factor in the "facteurIIIF" parameter (eg: $factIIIF=50) as the CNN resizes all images to a 299x299 matrix.
+Mind to set a reduction factor in the "facteurIIIF" parameter (eg: `$factIIIF`=50) as the CNN resizes all images to a 299x299 matrix.

 2. Move the OUT_img folder to a place where it will be found by the next script.